chrisgrieser/alfred-bibtex-citation-picker/README.md

 - `⌘fn + ↵`: Delete the entry from the BibTeX library. (⚠️ Experimental – Feature untested with  BiBTeX files created with apps other than BibDesk.
 Please make backups before.)

 ### Literature Note Actions
 - `⌘⇧ + ↵`: Open the literature note, if there is one.
-If the entry has an URL, a `📓` will be shown.
 - `⌘ + Y`: Quicklook the literature note (requires QLmarkdown or Peek[^1]).
+- *If the entry has an corresponding literature note, a `📓` will be shown.*
 - *Both actions look for literature specified in the environment variable `literature_note_folder`.
 The files must be named __exactly__ like the citekey (without `@`) and have a `.md` extension.*

 ## Auxiliary Features